Howard Turner

-Howard Hunter Turner (May 4, 1897 – November 17, 1976) was an American football back who played one season with the Milwaukee Badgers of the National Football League.
+Howard Hunter Turner (May 4, 1897 – November 17, 1976) was an American football back who played one season with the Milwaukee Badgers of the National Football League (NFL).
 He played college football at Lombard College.
 The Jim Turner listed on other sites as having played for the Badgers in 1923 did not likely play for the team.

 Professional career

 Milwaukee Badgers

 Turner signed with the Milwaukee Badgers in October 1923 and played in three games, starting two, for the team during the 1923 season.

 Coaching career

 Turner later became a high school football coach in Roseburg, Oregon.